 One of the biggest travel challenges we all face is staying comfortable.
 When you’re stuck on a plane for 10+ hours, what you’re wearing suddenly becomes an issue.
 If you’re a day hiker, you probably want pants that don’t limit your range of motion.
 If you’re on a city break, you need something versatile so you can pack light and still have the right clothes for every occasion.
 This is why we went on a mission to find the best comfortable and versatile travel pants for both men and women.

-The good news is that I found them!
-I found a few of them, actually.
+The good news is that, after testing dozens of pairs, we found some really great choices!
 But not without a few trials and returns.
-To help you avoid all the necessary researching and testing involved in finding the best travel pants (or the best travel trousers, as they call them in my new hometown of London!), I’ve put together a guide to the best travel pants to help you find them too!
+To help you avoid all the necessary researching and testing involved in finding the best travel pants (or the best travel trousers, as they call them in the UK!), I’ve put together a guide to the best travel pants and jeans to make the search easy for you!

 Best Travel Pants Brands to Look For

 The first issue you’ll run into when looking for travel pants is the range of brands available.
 Who can you trust and who delivers the best product?
 After many road tests and trials, we’ve come to trust the following travel brands, who offer a reliable product as well as something extra, like security features, extra pockets, and high-quality fabric.

 Quick Pick List – Best Travel Pants 2018

 Below you’ll find a chart of the top travel pants for 2018 in both men’s and women’s styles, with price and review info (Note: these are affiliate links.)
 You can click on any of them to see more reviews or learn more about them.
 Below the chart are our personal reviews of each pair of pants.
 We’ve done extensive research of our own to find the best pants for frequently travelers like ourselves.